instanttim/zsh-config/README.md

 # zsh config
-How to make zsh like fish?
+How to make zsh kinda like fish?
+And awesome.

 1. Install oh-my-zsh